 Carl Sagan vigorously promoted SETI.
 His position was endorsed by many other eminent scientists.
 Jill Tarter devoted her career to SETI.

 Graduate and undergraduate SETI course at UCLA

-Students can learn valuable workplace skills (telecommunications, computer science, signal processing, statistical analysis) in the context of SETI.
+Students can learn valuable workplace skills (telecommunications, computer science, signal processing, statistics) in the context of SETI.
 Since 2016, I have been teaching the first-ever graduate and undergraduate SETI course in which students obtain and analyze data from large radio telescopes.
-Watch our video about the course or read course evaluations.
+Watch a two-minute video about the course or read the syllabus or course evaluations.